ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

     path: "/"
     }

-    // A resource is an invokable API method
-    // Accessible at '/hello/sayHello
-    // 'caller' is the client invoking this resource sayHello (endpoint caller, http:Request request) {
+    sayHello (endpoint caller, http:Request request) {

         string status = check request.getTextPayload();
         twitter:Status st = check twitter->tweet(status, "", "");

-        // Create object to carry data back to caller http:Response response = new;
+        http:Response response = new;
         response.setTextPayload("ID:" + <string>st.id + "\n");

-        // Objects and structs can have function calls response.setTextPayload("Hello Ballerina!\n");
+        response.setTextPayload("Hello Ballerina!\n");

-        // Send a response back to caller
-        // Errors are ignored with '_'
-        // -> indicates a synchronous network-bound call _ = caller -> respond(response);
+        _ = caller -> respond(response);
     }
 }